Hisoka37/DevConnect/README.md

 - [📝 License](#license)
 </details>

-# 🤖 GitHub MERN App <a name="about-project"></a>
+# 🤖 DevConnect <a name="about-project"></a>

-**GitHub MERN App** is a full-stack web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+**DevConnect** is a full-stack web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides users with the functionality to authenticate via GitHub, view GitHub user profiles, and fetch repositories using the GitHub API.

 ## 🛠 Built With <a name="built-with">
 <details>